-As an Allied Educator (Teaching and Learning), you will work with teachers to enhance the teaching and learning of secondary school students in both academic and non-academic areas.
+As an Allied Educator (Teaching and Learning), you will work with teachers to enhance the teaching and learning of primary or secondary school students in both academic and non-academic areas.
 Your key responsibilities include:

 - Provide teaching and learning support for students within and outside classroom

 - Provide specific and differentiated learning and remediation support for individual or a group of students

 - Assist in lesson planning and administer tests and evaluate students’ work

 - Assist in developing additional learning support programmes for students

 - Assist in building of teaching and learning resources

 - Provide pastoral and welfare support to students